You stop hearing the story late and start moving while the window is still calm.

 Which one describes you in twelve months?

-You don't trust narrative until the engineering surface confirms it.
-You learned to skim a contributor history the way a good journalist skims a press release — for what isn't said.
-When a partner asks how you found the deal, you don't say a name.
-You say a date and a velocity threshold.
+You don't trust the narrative until the engineering read confirms it — and you let the tool do that read, in plain English, so you never open a repo.
+You weigh what a team is actually shipping the way a good journalist reads a press release: for what isn't said.
+When a partner asks how you found the deal, you don't drop a name.
+You give a date and a signal.

 The Pre-Crunchbase Spotter